 As travel demand cratered last March and April, airlines scrambled to shrink into survival mode.
 Running 100% of your flights for less than 10% of the travelers is a waste – and a costly one, at that.
 So airlines began cutting back, slashing international routes, reducing the frequencies of flights between cities, and dropping some service altogether.

 Why should Delta fly 10-plus times a day from Minneapolis to Chicago, and vice versa?
 And does it really need to fly to both Chicago-O’Hare (ORD) and Chicago-Midway (MDW)?

 But that’s difficult and time-consuming work: Grounding planes and consolidating flight schedules doesn’t happen overnight.
 You can see it in this chart from our friends at JetTip.net, who have tracked this travel downturn from the start.
 You can see how the major U.S. airlines began reducing flights last spring, bottoming out around May.

 Airlines spent months over last spring and summer rightsizing their operations to fit the strange new world of travel during a pandemic.
 While that was underway, planes were empty.
 By now, airlines have adjusted to where the demand is.

-As you can see, major airlines like Southwest, American, and Delta are operating roughly two-thirds of the flights that they ran pre-pandemic.
-At United, it’s closer to half as many flights.
+As you can see, major airlines like Southwest, American, and Delta are still operating just 80% to 90% of the flights they once did.
+At United, it’s closer to 75%.

 With travel rebounding and passenger numbers climbing – Delta variant or not – that means fuller planes.
-You can see that in this graphic from Airlines for America, which tracks the load factors (how full flights are) on domestic flights in the U.S. After bottoming out at just 10% on average last April, it has continued to climb in 2021 up to almost 73% full, on average.
+You can see that in this graphic from Airlines for America, which tracks the load factors (how full flights are) on domestic flights in the U.S. After bottoming out at just 10% on average last April, it has continued to climb in 2021 up to almost 90% full, on average.
 That’s on par with where things were at in 2019.